MQL4 - automated forex trading /

 A compound operator consists of several simple ones separated by character ";" and is enclosed in braces.
 In order to be able to use several operators where only one is expected to be located, programmers use a compound operator (they also call it "block" or "block of code").
 The list of operators in a compound is separated by braces.
 The presence of a closing brace marks the end of a compound operator.

-An exemplary use of a compound in a conditional operator.
+Here is an exemplary use of a compound in a conditional operator.
 It starts with the conditional operator if(expression) followed by a compound.
 The compound operator contains a list of executable operators.

 Fig. 17.
-Compound operator.
+Compound Operator.

 The body of a compound operator is enclosed in braces.
 Every compound operator ends with a closing brace.